Backbone81/membership/README.md

 ### More Advanced Topics

-- Extract random member selector from memberlist to have more focus on the implementation and to provide a dedicated test suite.
 - Add encryption and support multiple encryption keys for key rollover.
 The first key is always used for encryption, all keys are used for decryption.
 - Investigate how we can increase the suspicion timeout when we are under high CPU load.
 High CPU load can be detected